-Tulsa District awards $5.4 million AE contract for Tinker AFB Project
+Tulsa District awards $5.4 million AE contract for Tinker AFB project

-The Tulsa District, U.S. Army Corps of Engineers awarded a $5.4million architecture and engineering design contract under its Military Construction mission at Tinker AFB, Oklahoma, Sept.
-27. (Courtesy Photo by Sonny Barber, USACE)
+The Tulsa District, U.S. Army Corps of Engineers awarded an architecture and engineering design contract under its Military Construction mission at Tinker AFB, Oklahoma, Sept.
+27.

+Tulsa District awarded the $5.4 million contract to Burns and McDonnell Inc., of Kansas City to design and engineer the Integrated Capability Depot Oxygen Shop.

+The Tulsa District Military Construction section conducts project management initiatives from conception to construction and delivery for military customers at Altus Air Force Base, Oklahoma; Fort Sill, Oklahoma; Tinker Air Force Base, Oklahoma; Sheppard Air Force Base, Texas; McAlester Ammunition Plant, Oklahoma and Vance Air Force Base, Oklahoma.

 |Date Taken: